luismdsleite/schedule/README.md

 An important practical application at FCUP concerns the preparation of weekly timetables for students, professors and rooms.
 There is an application being used at DCC for this, but the interface is rather poor, making timetable preparation a painful task.
 The aim of this project is to provide a well designed graphical users interface for timetabling, with the specific application at FCUP in view.
 Usability should be enlarged for all the departments, with swift resource sharing.
 Ideally, this project will deliver a complete prototype.

-This repository contains only the frontend of the application, the backend can be found at __[here](https://github.com/luismdsleite/schedule-backend)__.
+This repository contains only the frontend of the application, the backend can be found __[here](https://github.com/luismdsleite/schedule-backend)__.

 ![screenshot](./images/screenshot.png)